TAC

 A one-off lump sum payment is available if you have a permanent physical or psychological condition caused by your transport accident.

 Your injury will need to be assessed by an independent medical examiner under the American Medical Association Guides to the Evaluation of Permanent Impairment.
-This requires specially trained doctors to test your injuries for function and range of motion, measuring against what is in the normal range for most people.
+Specially trained doctors will test your injuries for function and range of motion, measured against what is considered normal for most people.
 Each injury is given a percentage rating based on the level of impairment.
-You will be entitled to a lump sum if you score a Whole Person Impairment percentage of more than 11%.
+You will be entitled to a lump sum if you score a Whole Person Impairment (WPI) of more than 11%.
 This amount is indexed each year.
-This percentage rating is then given to the TAC to assess your eligibility for an impairment benefit.
-TAC can assess your level of impairment as soon as three months after your accident.

-Before your impairment can be assessed, your injuries must be considered stable, for example, not expected to change over time due to surgery.
-If your injuries have not stabilised, TAC can make a partial payment of your impairment benefit until your injuries have healed and stabilised, i.e., your injury is unlikely to get any better or worse.
-The impairment benefit is made in addition to the benefits and payments you receive from the TAC, such as medical services, income support and common law damages.
-Your right to apply for an impairment assessment may expire six years from the accident date.
+Before your impairment can be assessed, your injuries must be considered stable — meaning they are not expected to change over time, for example following surgery.
+If your injuries have not yet stabilised, the TAC can make a partial payment until they have, that is, until your injury is unlikely to get any better or worse.
+The impairment benefit is paid in addition to other TAC benefits such as medical expenses, income support and common law damages.
+Please note your right to apply for an impairment assessment may expire six years from the accident date.

-For the first 18 months following your accident, you may be entitled to Loss of Earnings (LOE) Benefits from the TAC.
-To be eligible for LOE Benefits, you must be considered an ‘earner’ by the TAC.
+To be eligible for Loss of Earnings (LOE) Benefits, you must be considered an ‘earner’ by the TAC.
 An ‘earner’ can include:

-- People who became unemployed shortly before the accident; or
+- People who became unemployed shortly before the accident

-- People who had agreed to start a new job but have been unable to because of the accident.
+- People who had agreed to start a new job but were unable to do so because of the accident

-- Obtain certificates of incapacity from your doctor and provide them to the TAC.
-You will have to do this for the duration of time you are seeking wages to be paid.
+- Obtain certificates of incapacity from your doctor and provide them to the TAC for the entire period you are seeking income support

-- Provide your tax returns and other wage documentation to TAC
+- Provide your tax returns and other wage documentation to the TAC

-- Notify the TAC if you return to work while they are paying you loss of earnings benefits.
-If you do not notify the TAC, you could face prosecution and damage to your claim.
+- Notify the TAC immediately if you return to work while receiving loss of earnings benefits — failure to do so could result in prosecution and damage to your claim

-You must keep lodging monthly medical certificates from your doctor with the TAC to continue to be paid.
+You must continue lodging monthly medical certificates from your doctor with the TAC to keep receiving payments.

 Common Law Compensation

-In addition to medical and like expenses, an impairment benefit, and income loss, the TAC may also be required to pay compensation via a common law claim.
+In addition to medical expenses, an impairment benefit and income support, the TAC may also be required to pay compensation through a common law claim.

-As the TAC is the Insurer for road accidents, in most cases, it will be required to pay compensation on behalf of the person at fault for the accident.
+As the TAC is the insurer for road accidents, in most cases it will pay compensation on behalf of the person at fault for the accident.

-If the accident was caused or partially caused by someone else, you might be entitled to common law damages, which include:
+If the accident was caused or partially caused by someone else, you may be entitled to common law damages, which can include:

 - Pain and suffering and loss of enjoyment of life